 Since then, they have been providing a high-quality hoverboard at a great price.
 But even if they have a lower price tag, they still managed to claim a top 4 position in our list over the best brands.

 They do everything from underwater scooters, electric scooters to portable camping refrigerators.
-In terms of hoverboards, they were early adopters to the trend.
+In terms of hoverboards, they were early adopters of the trend.
 I remember trying my first Cho model back in 2016.

 Quality has been on the table a few times with some models.
 Luckily those models have quickly been discontinued or fixed.